-For a second year running bull huss was successfully tagged as part of the programme (Figure 4).
+Despite the success of the previous year, no bull huss were recorded for the 2024 season.
 Prior to the 2022 and 2023 tagging effort, bull huss had only been tagged in 2013 and 2014 (Table 1).
-In 2023, a single male and female bull huss were tagged towards the south of the Island off the Chasms and the Sound, compared to the spatial distribution in the 2022 where bull huss were caught off Maughold and the Point of Ayre.
-In previous survey years, bull huss have exclusively been found off the northwest coast however this new data proves their presence in the water south of the island.
 It is unclear as to why more bull huss have not been tagged throughout the programme, as research suggests bull huss are locally abundant in the Irish Sea and populations are slowly increasing (ICES-WGEF, 2019).